BruceEckel/bruceeckel.github.io/index.md

 title: Techtonic
 ---

 What does the future hold?
-I have some thoughts.
+I have thoughts.
 Mostly programming.